julieelarson/SeedBankBias/README.md

 R Software: All analyses were conducted in R (R version 3.5.1).

 Funding sources or sponsorship that supported the collection of the data:
-This work was supported by the City of Boulder Open Space & Mountain Parks Funded Research Program, Univ. of Colorado Undergraduate Research Opportunities Program, and a graduate research grant from the Dept. of Ecology & Evolutionary Biology (Univ. of Colorado)
+This work was supported by the City of Boulder Open Space & Mountain Parks Funded Research Program, Univ. of Colorado Undergraduate Research Opportunities Program, and a graduate research grant from the Dept. of Ecology & Evolutionary Biology (Univ. of Colorado).
+J.L. was supported by a USDA NIFA Pre-Doctoral Fellowship (Accession No. 1019166)

 --------------------------